Breadalbane railway station

-Breadalbane was a railway station on the Main South railway line in New South Wales, Australia at Breadalbane, New South Wales.
-It opened in 1875 and closed to passenger services in 1974.
+Breadalbane railway station was a railway station on the Main Southern railway line, serving the village of Breadalbane in New South Wales, Australia at Breadalbane, New South Wales.
+It opened on 5 November 1875 as Bredalbane, and was respelt on 4 April 1876 as Breadalbane.
+The station served passengers until 25 August 1974.
 It was later completely demolished and little trace of the station now survives.

 History

-Not much remains of Breadalbane Railway Station these days.
+Not much remains of Breadalbane railway station.
 It's difficult to imagine the focus this station received if you were to visit Breadalbane today.
 But the station and its general location has a detailed past.

 Early history

 As early as 21 April 1870, the New South Wales Legislative Council discussed extending the railway from Goulburn to Breadalbane.
 Although, at this time, the discussion proposed using a 3 ft gauge (versus the standard 4’ 8.5” gauge) to reduce costs.

 The possibility for a railway station at Breadalbane edged closer to reality when the Engineer-in-Chief, John Whitton delivered a report to the Engineer's Office in the Department of Public Works, Railway Branch on 24 April 1873.
 This report detailed the extension of the Great Southern line from Goulburn to Yass via three trial lines of which the first line passed over the Breadalbane Plains.

 This first line was subsequently selected as the path for the extension as, “It seems to be admitted on all hands that the route between Goulburn and Yass now selected is the most practicable that can be discovered; and, indeed, it is a matter of surprise to persons acquainted with the district that a line so free from anything like engineering difficulties was to be found.”

 With the official opening of the southern Railway Extension to Gunning on 2 November 1875, a platform was created at Breadalbane where “the old road is again crossed fifteen miles from Goulburn.”
 This platform was located 240 km (149 miles) from Sydney and at an elevation of 695 m (2281 ft).

 Breadalbane first appeared in the railway timetable published 5 November 1875.
 The station received two Down services and 2 Up services with travel time to/from Sydney between 7 and 7.5 hours.
 By 9 August 1876, this frequency was temporarily reduced to a single Up (11:05pm) and Down (12:35am) service until being restored to the original two up/down services.
 The ticket price from Sydney to Breadalbane was 43s 4d for first-class and 32s 2d for second-class.